-Probably the easiest and most cost-effective way to make a big impact in a room.
-Paint offers you almost endless options when it comes to giving your space a brand new look.
-From bold brights to barely there neutrals, accent walls to stripes, do some planning and seek out inspiration before you wield your brush.
+Probably the easiest and most cost-effective way to make a big impact in any room is with paint.
+It offers you endless options when it comes to giving your space a brand new look.
+From bold brights to barely-there neutrals, accent walls to stripes, do some planning and seek out inspiration before you wield your brush.

 Be mindful about the mood that you wish to create and how much natural light there is.
 Is the room north- or south-facing, and do you want it to feel cosy or soothing?
 Flat paint finishes such a matt emulsion are less reflective than those with a sheen, such as silk or eggshell, and so the colour will look stronger and truer.